LeeKyoungIl/illuminati/illuminati-client/illuminati-client-jscollector/README.md

 ## illuminati-client-jscollector is client browser side module of illuminati. it help to collect User event data.
 * If you add the module, you can easy to collect User event data from browser. (keyboard press or mouse click)

-## You can be collected a User event data from browser to server end of result response by one transaction id.
+## You can be collected a User event data from browser to server, end of results by one transaction id.
- * You can set the 'illuminatiUniqueUserId', that this value is easy to check data per user.
+ * You can set the 'illuminatiUniqueUserId', this value is easy to check data per user.
- * The illuminatiGProcId is a Global Transaction id. it can be collected event data occured by user with the 'illuminati-processor' from browser to server end of result response. this value is immutable when you move to another page.
+ * The illuminatiGProcId is a Global Transaction id. it can be collected event data occured by user with the 'illuminati-processor' from browser to server, end of result. this value is immutable when you move to another page.
  * The 'illuminatiSProcId' is a Single Transaction Id. it change value when move to another page, so it can be retain same value when request Ajax or submit before move on the page.
  * This kind of 3 values are included that your request of Ajax or submit, so the 'illuminati-processor' connect that event data.